orhun/kmon/README.md

 ![Loading a module](https://user-images.githubusercontent.com/24392180/76686027-64429980-6629-11ea-852f-1316ff08ec80.gif)

-Command that used for loading a module:
+The command that used for loading a module:

 ```
 modprobe <module_name>